 4. Clean one room at a time

-- Start with one small space or room at a time.
+- Start with a tiny space or room at a time.

 5. Take proper precautions if you find mold or house damage